 Why don’t partially downloaded files get re-archived at the next backup?

 Because their last access time is current after a read operation.
-When the last accessed time meets archival criteria, they will be re-archived.
+When the last access time meets the archiving criteria, they will be re-archived.

 Can I see how much data is partially rehydrated?

-Yes, you can do this by looking at the file properties (see below).
+Yes, you can do this by looking at the file properties.

-Is the filter driver only active during the archive task, and is it doing anything when archiving is not happening?
+Is the filter driver only active during the archive task?

-The filter driver is always running so it always gets notified when reads and writes come through.
-We went to a lot of effort, though, to ensure that when you’re not reading or writing stub files there is almost zero overhead time.
-This process is tested automatically when you submit the driver for verification to Microsoft to ensure that the driver will not slow down the machine.
+The filter driver is always running, so it always gets notified when reads and writes come through.
+However, we have ensured that there is almost zero overhead time when stub files are not being read or written, which means the driver will not slow down your machine.
+This process is tested automatically when you submit the driver for verification to Microsoft.

 Can system files be set for exclusion by default to prevent system crashes?

-You can select any folder for exclusion that you want.
-For now your Windows folder is excluded by default and we automatically exclude all files seen by VSS as system state files.
-However, that is no guarantee so we recommend that you exclude any folder accessed during boot.
+You can select any folder for exclusion.
+The Windows folder is excluded by default, and we automatically exclude all files seen by VSS as system state files.
+However, this is no guarantee that the right files are being excluded, and we recommend that you exclude any folder accessed during boot.

-How can the software handle existing archive solutions and their stub files?
+How does the Redstor service handle existing archiving solutions and their stub files?

-We have a setting whereby you can exclude third-party stubs from the backup (and therefore archiving).
+We have a setting whereby you can exclude third-party stubs from backups (and therefore from archiving).

 Is the stubbing and rehydrating of EFS encrypted files possible?

-No, these are not supported for stubbing and will be skipped.
+No, stubbing is not supported for such files, and they will be skipped.

-Can I extract a report from the Redstor client that will provide detail on the status of the archiving and any other related information?
+How do I generate a report on the status of my archives and related information?

-Archiving information is also available in the Storage Platform Console.
+Archiving information is also available on the Storage Platform Console.
 Here you can see Archived Data, Archived Files, and Last Archive date.